-Performance Standard Performance Indicator Projected Accomplishment He we also as a sec Percent of households that enter the Less than 20 percent of Homelessness shelter system within one year of receiving households will enter the Prevention homelessness prevention assistance. shelter system.
+Performance Standard Vertermance Indicator Projected Accomplishment Hemelessness Percent of households that enter the Less than 20 percent of Homelessness shelter system within one year of receiving households will enter the Prevention homelessness prevention assistance. shelter system.

 HOPWA

 HOPWA funding is used to support rental assistance in the form of rent subsidies to those who can live independently, as well as emergency grants to prevent homelessness; for acquisition, rehabilitation and construction for community residences; for supportive services associated with housing; for operating costs for hospices and boarding homes; for housing counseling, information and referral services; and for development financing for the construction or rehabilitation of housing.
 The chart below details the HOPWA expenditures for Federal FY 2017.